 With respect to descriptions about future events, ITOCHU appropriately has determined its assumptions and estimates based on information currently available as of March 31, 2022.

 (1) Risks Associated with Macroeconomic Factors and Business Model

-Furthermore, economic trends, not only overall worldwide economic trends but also specific regional trends, and changes in industrial structures due to rapid technological innovation in recent years could significantly affect the existing business model, financial position and results of operations of ITOCHU Group.
+Furthermore, global economic trends including specific regional trends, changes in industrial structures due to rapid technological innovation in recent years, increasing competition from companies in newly developing countries due to globalization, and changes in the business environment due to deregulation and entrants from other industries could significantly affect the existing business model and the competitiveness, financial position and results of operations of ITOCHU Group.

 (2) Market Risk